sentinel-tools/eventilator/README.md

 # Eventilator

-The ventilator mode is designed to be used as the sentinel notification-script for the given pods.
+The eventilator mode is designed to be used as the sentinel notification-script for the given pods.
 To add to a running sentinel pod connect to each sentinel and execute `sentinel set <podname>
 notification-script /path/to/eventilator`.
 Once configured any warning